icopy-site/awesome/docs/awesome/awesome-tensorflow.md

 <a name="credits" />

 ## Credits

 * Some of the python libraries were cut-and-pasted from [vinta](https://github.com/vinta/awesome-python)
-* The few go reference I found where pulled from [this page](https://code.google.com/p/go-wiki/wiki/Projects#Machine_Learning)dits

-* Some of the python libraries were cut-and-pasted from [vinta](https://github.com/vinta/awesome-python)
-* The few go reference I found where pulled from [this page](https://code.google.com/p/go-wiki/wiki/Projects#Machine_Learning)dits

-* Some of the python libraries were cut-and-pasted from [vinta](https://github.com/vinta/awesome-python)
 * The few go reference I found where pulled from [this page](https://code.google.com/p/go-wiki/wiki/Projects#Machine_Learning)